doomemacs/doomemacs/README.md

     ![Workgroups2 tabs emulation](assets/screenshots/wg-tabs.png)

-    Also, switch between them with ⌘-1 through ⌘-9.
+    ⌘-1 - ⌘-9 keybindings work as well.

   * **Minimalistic mapping macro**: I liked how concise mapping keys in viml was.
 I brought a little of that to Emacs by defining `map!`, a macro for defining keybindings in as little space as possible.
 [See my bindings](private/my-bindings.el) for an example.
-  * **Org-mode**: this is an altogether different beast.
-I've use Org for everything, from CRM, to GTD/note-taking, to invoicing, to prototyping code (with org-babel).
-I've installed babel plugins for Rust and Go.
-I've written #+CALL methods for extracting/compiling information with my CRM org plaintext files.
+  * **Org-mode**: I use Org for everything; CRM, note-taking, invoicing, prototyping code (with org-babel), etc. I've added babel support for Rust and Go.
+I've written
+    #+CALL methods for extracting/compiling information with my CRM org plaintext files.
     It's set up to display equations with LaTeX, sheet music with lilypond, and diagrams with ditaa or plantuml.
-There is too much to cover in only one paragraph, and it's constantly evolving.
+There is too much to cover in only one paragraph, is constantly evolving, and isn't entirely included in this repo.
   * **Modeline improvements**
     * **evil-search/iedit/evil-substitute mode-line integration**: I like how anzu displays state about the current search in the mode-line, so I wrote mode-line